smooth80/bouncer.js/README.md

 Call to `bouncerJs()`

-1. Expects the following object as argument:
+1. Expects the following Object as argument:

 ```javascript
 {